Figure 1

 Figure 2

-Figure 2 shows a steel sphere placed against the plate, which is held in place by a pin at position C. The sphere is launched upon release of the pin.
+Figure 2 shows a steel sphere of known mass placed against the plate, which is held in place by a pin at position C. The sphere is launched upon release of the pin.

-Describe how the data collected in part a) could be plotted to create a linear graph, and how that graph would be analyzed to determine the spring constant of the spring.
+i) Indicate what quantities the students could graph on the horizontal and vertical axes to create a linear graph that could be used to determine the spring constant of the spring.

 The students perform another experiment using the projectile launcher, where they measure the range of spheres of different masses and their time of flight.
 The spring constant of the spring is .
-The following table shows the horizontal range
+Table 1 shows the horizontal range

 of each sphere and its time of flight